svanderbleek/interactive-math/README.md

 * Automated Scaffolding and Feedback for Proof Construction: A Case Study
 * Towards Intuitive Reasoning in Axiomatic Geometry
+* The Elfe System - Verifying mathematical proofs of undergraduate students

 ## Ehrenfeucht-Fraisse Games